 LILLEbaby CarryOn Toddler Carrier

-Also, because of the buckles, you can cross the straps for narrower shoulders or a petite frame.
-The straps also have perfect fit adjusters at the top to make the straps shorter as well as two-way adjustments on the straps themselves.
+Also, because of the buckles with dual adjustment, you can cross the straps for narrower shoulders or a petite frame.
+The shoulder straps also have perfect fit adjusters at the top to make the straps shorter as well as two-way adjustments on the straps themselves.
 These two-way adjustable straps make it easy to get a great fit front or back carrying as well as dropping baby down to breastfeed.

 It’s amazing that it is so comfortable to carry a toddler for any length of time, but it is.
 The lumbar support that comes with all LILLEbabies really is a game changer.
 And the padded waist band and shoulders give even more support.